Renting in Switzerland – All you need to know| Updated: |

 You should also check the period of the lease.
 Usually, it should be 12 months, renewed for 12 months.
 And you should probably check when you can exit the lease.
 Some leases are very constraining.

-If you have the price that the previous tenants were paying, you can also compare these two.
-In Switzerland, landlords are not allowed to increase the rent price without good reason.
-They could justify a few percent by the increase in the cost of life in Switzerland.
+If you have the price the previous tenants were paying, you can also compare these two.
+In Switzerland, landlords cannot increase the rent price without good reason.
+They could justify a few percent by the increased cost of life in Switzerland.
 But if they did not significantly improve the property, they cannot increase the price significantly.
 And some works are simply maintenance work.
-If they redo the paint, they cannot increase the price.
+For instance, they cannot increase the price if they redo the paint.

 If you see something that does not make sense contact them, and if they do not appear honest, do not sign the lease.
 If you want help with that, I would recommend contacting the ASLOCA.
-The ASLOCA is an association for tenants.
-They can be accommodating in mediating bad situations.
+The ASLOCA is an association for tenants, and they can be accommodating in mediating bad situations.

 After you sign the lease, you still have 90 days to fight some of its points.
 But if you disagree with the lease, it is better not to sign it.

 Do not fall for Swisscaution

 After signing the lease, you will have to prepare a deposit.
 The deposit is generally three months of rent.
 But this can be more or less than that.
 In some cases, some landlords without building managers will not even ask you this.
 But this is a rare case.

 Generally, you can put this money into a deposit bank account.
-This bank account will be in your name and the name of the landlord.
-It will be tied to the lease.
-You can only get back this money once you leave the apartment.
-During your stay, it will stay dormant.
+This bank account will be in your and the landlord’s names and tied to the lease.
+You can only get back this money once you leave the apartment, and during your stay, it will stay dormant.

 If you damage the apartment, the landlords can use this money to cover the damage.
-If nothing bad happens, you can get back this money once the lease is over.
+You can get back this money if nothing bad happens once the lease is over.